illinois-cs241/illinois-cs241.github.io/_docs/pointers_gone_wild.md

 This part will explore a few different use cases of function pointers.

 We have provided a library that implements a `vector`, similar to the C++ vector class.
 It allows you to supply a copy constructor and destructor which correspond to the data type you want the vector to store.
 This is useful, since we don't need a separate vector implementation for every data type we want to store.
-We have provided the header file for the vector interface in` includes/vector.h`.
+We have provided the header file for the vector interface in `includes/vector.h`.
 You will see this library being used in future assignments, so it's a good idea to familiarize yourself with it.

-A similar but simpler design pattern using function pointers is illustrated by the dragon struct (defined in <tt>part3-utils.h</tt>):
+A similar but simpler design pattern using function pointers is illustrated by the dragon struct (defined in `part3-utils.h`):

 ```
 typedef struct{